 A degree in Medieval Studies was not the most obvious route into computer programming.
 After leaving university Kat joined the graduate scheme of an IT department in 1999 and was trained in analytical programming for a mainframe computer (not quite old enough to need punch cards but not far off).

 She transferred from mainframe to PC programming in 2001, and from there to developing applications for the web.
-She worked as senior web developer at a small agency before going freelance.
+She worked as a senior web developer at a small agency before going freelance.
 She and Mat co-founded Iteracy in 2007.

 Kat's first computers were a ZX Spectrum followed by an Atari ST. Her strongest memories are the sounds and graphics of The Hobbit loading from cassette tape, and many happy hours playing Rainbow Islands.